 According to Edgar Schein - Organizations do not adopt a culture in a single day, instead, it is formed in due course of time as the employees go through various changes, adapt to the external environment and solve problems.
 They gain from their past experiences and start practicing it every day thus forming the culture of the workplace.
 The new employee also strives hard to adjust to the new culture and enjoy a stress-free life.
 Schein believed that there are three levels in an organization culture.

 - Values: The next level according to Schein which constitutes the organization culture is the values of the employees.
 The values of the individuals working in the organization play an important role in deciding the organization culture.
-The thought process and attitude of employees have deep impact on the culture of any particular organization.
+The thought process and attitude of employees have a deep impact on the culture of any particular organization.
 What people actually think matters a lot for the organization?
 The mindset of the individual associated with any particular organization influences the culture of the workplace.

-- Assumed Values: The third level is the assumed values of the employees which can’t be measured but do make a difference to the culture of the organization.
+- Assumed Values: The third level is the assumed value of the employees which can’t be measured but does make a difference to the culture of the organization.
 There are certain beliefs and facts which stay hidden but do affect the culture of the organization.
 The inner aspects of human nature come to the third level of organization culture.
 The organizations follow certain practices which are not discussed often but understood on their own.
 Such rules form the third level of the organization culture.

 2. Assess Current Organizational Culture via Queries

-Most of enterprise has primary culture and many sub-culture as well.
-Enterprise/Business Architects can play significant role in assessing, analyzing, and redesigning culture, their task is not to completely "design a complex structure like a culture"; but to REDESIGN some aspects in an existing organizational culture.
+Most enterprises have primary culture and many sub-cultures as well.
+Enterprise/Business Architects can play a significant role in assessing, analyzing, and redesigning culture, their task is not to completely "design a complex structure like a culture"; but to REDESIGN some aspects in an existing organizational culture.
 Start with the existing culture, analyze it, assess its effectiveness, and then redesign some aspects.
 A series questions to help understand culture: